Edith Anderson: Life

 While still at the Daily Worker, she met Max Schröder, the editor of The German-American, an anti-fascist German-language newspaper.
 Schröder, originally from Lübeck had been a political refugee since 1933 on account of his Communist Party membership.
 He was half a generation older than she.
 They were married in 1944, but separated – as matters turned out only temporarily – in November 1946, when Schröder returned to Berlin where he took a senior editorship with the Berlin publishing house, Aufbau-Verlag, the largest literary publisher in East Germany.

 Early in 1947 Edith Anderson resolved to join her husband, but the postwar political situation made this difficult.
 As a Jewish woman proposing to emigrate to a country where millions of Jews had recently been murdered for being Jewish in the Holocaust, she found herself swimming against the tide – not for the first time, nor the indeed the last.
 Her parents were against the idea and even left-wing friends were taken aback by her stated intention to move to Berlin help construct an anti-fascist Germany.
 During the Allied occupation of Germany, non-German civilians were not permitted to enter occupied Berlin.
 A New York senator arranged a personal interview for Anderson with the "head of the passport division of the State Department in Washington" in order that she might plead her case, but the official was unbending: "Certainly not .... [we would have to] chase the Russians out of Berlin" [first].
-Advised that US consular officials in Europe might not be fully signed up to the official attitudes that she had encountered at home, she applied at a New York passport bureau for a passport to be used for a summer vacation to Paris, sold her piano, and purchased a ticket for the transatlantic crossing.
+Advised that US consular officials in Europe might not be fully signed up to the official attitudes that she had encountered at home, she applied at a New York passport bureau for a passport to be used for a summer vacation to France, sold her piano, and purchased a ticket for the transatlantic crossing.
 She arrived in Paris in August 1947.
 Even in Europe, organising a visa for Berlin proved far from simple, and her stay in Paris lasted several months: she had time to befriend several expatriate intellectuals including the Afro-American writer Richard Wright who was in the process of acquiring French citizenship for himself.